-From what was discussed above, it is clear that the English School of International Relations has resisted well to criticism and calls for closure over the years, refining some of its under-specified aspects without losing its central identity.
-Not only is it an ecumenical school of thought able to dialogue with several disciplines and other schools of thoughts in International Relations, but it has also been able to bring about a coherent and multifaceted research program thanks to its ontological and methodological pluralism, as well as thanks to the fruitful synergy between senior and junior scholars.
+From what was discussed above, it is clear that the English School has resisted well to criticism and calls for closure over the years, refining some of its under-specified aspects without losing its central identity.
+Not only is it an ecumenical school of thought able to dialogue with several disciplines and other schools of thoughts in international relations, but it has also been able to bring about a coherent and multifaceted research programme thanks to its ontological and methodological pluralism, as well as thanks to the fruitful synergy between senior and junior scholars.

-Yet, as Jorgensen has astutely observed, 'the English School is currently in an interregnum between orthodoxy and innovation' (2015: 358), and therefore challenges still lie ahead.
-For example, the School has yet to provide for what really counts as a primary institution of international society (Jørgensen 2015).
-This is, in fact, a largely underresearched aspect of English School theory, albeit work on this has recently commenced (Wilson 2012).
-Also, the study of interregional societies remains largely unexplored, despite tentative initial research (Linsenmaier 2015).
+Yet, as Jorgensen has astutely observed, 'the English School is currently in an interregnum between orthodoxy and innovation',40 and therefore challenges still lie ahead.
+For example, the School has yet to provide for what really counts as a primary institution of international society.
+This is, in fact, a largely under-researched aspect of English School theory, albeit work on this has recently commenced.41 Also, the study of interregional societies remains largely unexplored, despite tentative initial research.42

 The next years will test the School's ability to live up to its new, promising research agendas.
-Yet, the sizzling community that is forming across the globe, paired to innovative and fresh theorisation well in tune with a solid tradition of thought, is certainly reason for hope.
+Yet, the sizzling community that is forming across the globe, paired to innovative and fresh theorisation well in tune with a solid tradition of thought, is certainly reason for hope, as this book reflects.